Dakshpanchalop/Machine-Failure-Prediction-Project-By-Daksh/README.md

-# Maintenance Dataset Project Work By Daksh Panchal
+# Machine Failure Prediction Project Work By Daksh Panchal
-## Here you can find the full project on maintenance dataset along with data and deployment file.
+## Here you can find the full project on Machine Failure Prediction along with data , presentation and deployment file.
 Thank You!